 Drivers up for a challenge can rent a car from major car rental agencies in main cities such as Cairo or Luxor, with drivers traveling on the right side of the road.

-You can make driving in Egypt part of your adventure, but is not necessary within larger cities or when visiting popular destinations.
+You can make driving in Egypt part of your adventure, but it is not necessary within larger cities or when visiting popular destinations.
 Take a slow drive just outside city centers, perhaps to nearby sites such as Memphis or Saqqara.

 Buses are popular and easy modes of transportation in Egypt, widely used to connect nearby places like Cairo and Giza, or distant cities like Cairo and Alexandria, perhaps reserved for more adventurous travelers.